kaleidawave/kaleidawave.github.io/src/posts/hackernews-clone-prism-rust.md

 When HN app launches up the custom elements connected events fire and add event listeners on to the existing markup.
 Here the upvote and downvote buttons on the story preview are added event listeners.
 Prism recognizes that the server is not the client and all elements with events will be server rendered with the disable attribute (which is removed once the listener is added).
 Here the button click will fire the upvote method.

-In the upvote method it will increment this.data.score.
+In the upvote method it will increment `this.data.score`.
 If the value is not already in the data cache it will be hydrated in.
 The increment operator will then fire a set which under the hood fires a imperative DOM call to update the view and the view will now show score + 1 points.

 Prism also has a built in static router.
 Clicking on the comments anchor tag will route to that stories page.
 Also this is just a regular anchor tag under the hood so if the JS fails it will do a regular redirect and hit the server.